How to participate in a research study

 - Find trials that are specific to you.
-Different trials have different requirements for participation - they are how researchers are able to figure out exactly what treatments work for what types of patients.
-When you use Antidote Match, you’ll be asked questions about your age, your medical history, and your diagnosis so you can quickly see which trials you may qualify for.
+Different trials will have different requirements for participation, which is how researchers are able to figure out exactly what treatments work for what types of patients.
+When you use a tool like Antidote Match, you’ll be asked questions about your age, your medical history, and your diagnosis so you can quickly see which trials you may qualify for.

 Ready to start searching for a clinical trial?
-Click “Match Me” below to search for clinical trials in your area.
+Click the “Match me” button below to see a list of current opportunities.